 All activities are open to all genders.

-The initial fall program will be a seven-week season, beginning September 10th and running through October 29th.
+The initial fall program was a seven-week season, beginning September 10th and running through October 29th.
 A second seven-week season beginning November 2nd, will run through December 17th.

 Students can sign up for all four days, or just a day or two.
 This flexibility will allow all students to participate in a variety of sports while also participating in theater.
 Students can also register for YAP child care on days when they are not in athletics.